Polynomial Siegel disks are typically Jordan domains: Proof of Key Lemma 1

 Suppose $k = j + q_n - q_{n-1}$ and $0 \le j < q_{n-1}$.
 Again by the property of closest returns, the interval $(x_j, x_k)$ can contain at most one interval of the form $[c^m_i, c^l_i]$ with $m = l + q_{n-1}$ and $0 \le l \le q_n - q_{n-1}$ and can not contain any interval with the form $[c_i^l, c_i^m]$ with $m = l + q_n - q_{n-1}$ and $0 \le l < q_{n-1}$.
 It follows that $(x_j, x_k)$ can contain at most two points in $\mathcal{Q}_n^i$.
 This proves the second assertion. \end{proof}

 Let $I$ be an interval component of $\Bbb T \setminus \mathcal{Q}_n$.
-Then the points in $\mathcal{Q}_{n+1}$ divide $I$ into finitely many sub-intervals.
-By Theorem~\ref{real bounds}, any two such sub-intervals are $K$-commensurable for some constant $K > 1$ depending only on $d$.
+By Proposition~\ref{crp} the points in $\mathcal{Q}_{n+1}$ divide $I$ into finitely many sub-intervals and any two such sub-intervals are $K$-commensurable for some constant $K > 1$ depending only on $d$.
 When the number of such sub-intervals are large, however, the ones which lie in the middle position are very small compared to the ones near the end.
 This is the so called ``saddle-node" geometry.
-More precisely, \begin{lem}[cf. Theorem 6.6 of \cite{PZ}] Let $d = 2$.
+More precisely, \begin{lem}[cf. Theorem 6.6 of \cite{PZ}] Suppose $d = 2$, that is, $B|\Bbb T$ has only one double critical point at $1$.
 Then there is a universal constant $K > 1$ such that for any interval component $I$ of $\Bbb T \setminus \mathcal{Q}_n$, if the points in $\mathcal{Q}_{n+1}$ divide $I$ into sub-intervals

 then we have